 3. Move data to a new location on your hard drive and add permission options.

-4. Copy the .SAI file and the .SAJ folder to the root of the C drive and add everyone for the user permission settings.
+4. Copy the .SAI file and the .SAJ folder to the root of the C drive and add everyone to the user permission settings.

 5. Make sure all of the Sage 50 files are closed.